StanHatko/MC_File_Mounter/README.md

 The goal of this project is to create a multithreaded FUSE-mounted filesystem that connects to a server supporting multiple configurable Python fsspec storage systems.

+This is focused primarily on accessing objects as files on S3-type systems, with potentially multiple backend file servers for different subdirectories.
 Goal expanded from just supporting single S3-type type system.

 Based on sample FUSE repo https://github.com/MaaSTaaR/LSYSFS.